consgithub/nba-fullstack/README.md

-@"
 # NBA Full-Stack Project

-A full-stack application for NBA data analysis and visualization.
+A full-stack application for NBA data analysis and visualisation.

 ## Technology Stack